 Is adoption right for me?

 There are thousands of couples who want children but can’t have them, as well as many families who have a heart for adoption.
-By choosing to make an adoption plan, you can selflessly give your child a safe place to live and make someone’s dream come true.
+Adoption has many benefits for all involved.
+By gathering adoption information and choosing to make an adoption plan, you can selflessly give your child a safe place to live and make someone’s dream come true.

-- You can continue on with your previous plans or goals.
+- Continue on with your previous plans or goals.